About Us

 Our Mission

-Hearts in Bloom works to honor and support widows and widowers who have lost their life partners and are so often left to grieve in silence.
-It’s an act of compassion, a quiet recognition, and a reminder that their loss still matters.
-Our hope is that through Hearts in Bloom, we can remind them that they’re seen, that they’re remembered, and that they’re not alone.
-Coming Soon: “A Mother’s Love,” a day to honor a mother who has lost a child.
-Watch love grow!
+Hearts in Bloom works to honor and support widows, widowers and grieving mothers who are navigating profound loss and are so often left to carry their grief in silence.
+Through thoughtful gestures of flowers, gifts and human connection, we offer acts of compassion, a quiet recognition, and reminders that their loss still matters.
+Our hope is that through Hearts in Bloom, and A Mother’s Love, every recipient feels seen, remembered, and that they’re not alone.
+Watch Love Grow Buffalo!

 A woman with brown curly hair sitting at a kitchen counter with a floral arrangement in a white vase, kitchen cabinets, pendant lights, and a range hood in the background.